The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 Pre-built Packages

-pkg_add alacritty bash cmixer conky fff firefox-esr fish git hack-fonts libreoffice lxappearance micro mupdf nitrogen pcmanfm-qt picom ranger qt5ct rclone rclone-browser redshift rofi spectrwm unzip
+pkg_add alacritty bash cmixer conky fff firefox fish git hack-fonts libreoffice lxappearance micro mupdf nitrogen pcmanfm-qt picom ranger qt5ct rclone rclone-browser redshift rofi spectrwm unzip

 Other Key Applications: yadm, Kvantum, etc.